OpenOffice.org: Apache OpenOffice

-Collabora Online

-Collabora Online has LibreOffice at its core and can be integrated into any web application.
-It enables collaborative real-time editing with applications for word processing documents, spreadsheets, presentations, drawing and vector graphics.
-It is developed by Collabora Productivity, a division of Collabora who are a commercial partner with LibreOffice's parent organisation The Document Foundation (TDF), the majority of the LibreOffice software development is done by its commercial partners, Collabora, Red Hat, CIB, and Allotropia.

 LibreOffice

 Sun had stated in the original OpenOffice.org announcement in 2000 that the project would be run by a neutral foundation, and put forward a more detailed proposal in 2001.
 There were many calls to put this into effect over the ensuing years.
 On 28 September 2010, in frustration at years of perceived neglect of the codebase and community by Sun and then Oracle, members of the OpenOffice.org community announced a non-profit called The Document Foundation and a fork of OpenOffice.org named LibreOffice.
 Go-oo improvements were merged, and that project was retired in favour of LibreOffice.
 The goal was to produce a vendor-independent office suite with ODF support and without any copyright assignment requirements.

 Oracle was invited to become a member of the Document Foundation and was asked to donate the OpenOffice.org brand.
 Oracle instead demanded that all members of the OpenOffice.org Community Council involved with the Document Foundation step down, leaving the Council composed only of Oracle employees.

 Most Linux distributions promptly replaced OpenOffice.org with LibreOffice; Oracle Linux 6 also features LibreOffice rather than OpenOffice.org or Apache OpenOffice.
 The project rapidly accumulated developers, development effort and added features, the majority of outside OpenOffice.org developers having moved to LibreOffice.
 In March 2015, an LWN.net development comparison of LibreOffice with Apache OpenOffice concluded that "LibreOffice has won the battle for developer participation".

+Collabora Online is a version of LibreOffice with a web interface and real-time collaborative editing.
+It is developed by Collabora Productivity.
+Collabora Online also has local client applications for Android, Chromebooks, iOS, iPadOS, Linux, Mac and Windows.